Henokdebesay/server/README.md

 This template provides a starting point for building an Express.js server.
 It includes basic configurations for handling requests, serving static files, setting up routes, and logging requests.

-## Description

-Provide a brief overview of what your project does and its purpose.

 ## Installation